-The Department of Educational Leadership provides programs designed to prepare administrators, supervisors, and master teachers as facilitators of learning at all levels in the nation's schools.
+The Department of Educational Leadership provides programs designed to prepare PK-12 school executives, higher education administrators, and education supervisors, as facilitators of learning at all levels in the nation's schools.
 School administration programs are offered at the master's and doctoral (Ed.D.) levels.